 If the federal government discovers that your loved one was living as an undocumented immigrant in the United States, they can impose significant penalties.
 The consulate will bar them from entering the U.S. for three years if their stay was between 180 days and a year.
 If they were undocumented residents of the United States for more than a year, the bar increases to ten years.

 While it’s tempting to just lie about a loved one’s undocumented status, this could result in immigration fraud charges.
 Instead, speak with an immigration lawyer at Solano Law Firm.
 We help our clients understand the complexities of the United States immigration system and guide them through its challenges.
 To request a free consultation, contact us today.

-Learn More About Obtaining a Green Card Through Consular Processing and Your Legal Options
+Learn More About Obtaining a Green Card Through Consular Processing in Doraville

-Solano Law Firm assists families with consular processing and their other immigration needs.
-If you’d like to learn more about family based immigration and your loved one’s eligibility, contact us for a free consultation.
+Solano Law Firm assists families with consular processing for Green Cards in Doraville and their other immigration needs.
+If you’d like to learn more about family-based immigration and your loved one’s eligibility, contact us for a free consultation.
 We’ll help you understand both your legal options and our approach to legal permanent residency cases.